Snowflake-Labs/spcs-templates/application-observability/README.md

      port: 8080
      public: true
 ```
-The OpenTelemetry Collector endpoint will be provided to the service via environment variables by SPCS.
-OpenTelemetry
+The OpenTelemetry Collector endpoint will automatically be provided to the service containers via [opentelemetry environment variables](https://opentelemetry.io/docs/zero-code/net/configuration/#otlp) `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` and `OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`.
-exporters use these endpoints to send data to the collector.

-Refer to this [Snowflake documentation](https://docs.snowflake.com/en/developer-guide/logging-tracing/event-table-setting-up) on how to set up event table if not done already.
+Refer to the [Snowflake documentation](https://docs.snowflake.com/en/developer-guide/logging-tracing/event-table-setting-up) on how to access data in your Event Table.

 ### Interacting with the APIs